jklein/image-transform/README.md

 NEED TO LOOK INTO
 ===============
 * If a path to an image is specified as ../../foo.jpg and we are already in a nested directory my script will likely fail
+* Need to explicitly test all of the flavors of relative URLs

 ===============